briatte/althing/README.md

 - `born` -- year of birth (int)
 - `photo` -- photo URL, shortened to filename number
 - `party` -- main party affiliation (with some transitions ignored), abbreviated
-- `partyname` -- main party affiliation (with some transitions ignored), full name
 - `constituency` -- sponsor constituency, stored as the string to its Wikipedia Íslenska entry
 - `sex` -- gender (F/M), imputed from first and family names
 - `mandate` -- semicolon-separated mandate years, used to compute the `nyears` seniority variable